Wheelchair Accessible Alfreton

 Accessible parking in Alfreton

-Parking for Blue Badge holders in Alfreton is free of charge, however, car park regulations must still be adhered to (whether the car park is short stay for example).
+WAV parking for Blue Badge holders in Alfreton is free of charge, however, car park regulations must still be adhered to (whether the car park is short stay for example).

 Some car parks include Alfreton Leisure Centre (5 disabled bays), Rodgers Lane East (4 disabled bays), Belper Field Lane ( 11 disabled bays) and Heanor Whysall Street (11 disabled bays).